 Wheel-made pottery, divination and ancestral worship.

-Lacquer, the first plastic (about 4th century BC) - about 5000 years later adopted in
+Lacquer, the first plastic (about 4th century BCE) - about 3000 years later developed process of "japanning"> in

 |Three Rulers & Five Emperors||Mythical rulers, credited with inventing farming, building, medicine, silk culture.|

 |Xia Dynasty||China's legendary first dynasty.
 Emperor Yu is credited with flood control and irrigation systems.|

 First verifiable dynasty.
 Ritual bronze vessels and "oracle bones" calligraphy.

 Evidence of a relatively sophisticated medical system using acupuncture